Skip to main content

 Pick the right evaluator for the job

-- Use Faithfulness for RAG systems to prevent hallucinations
+• Use Faithfulness for RAG systems to measure how grounded the output is

 Start with looser thresholds